 Signs You May Need Percocet Addiction Treatment

-It can sometimes be difficult to discern whether you have a Percocet addiction or not.
+A Percocet addiction may be hard to recognize.
 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the following signs may indicate a Percocet addiction:3

 - Taking larger or more frequent doses of Percocet than intended